Configuring SQLAlchemy pool_recycle for AWS RDS

 Does pool_recycle work with AWS RDS Proxy?

 Yes, but RDS Proxy manages its own connection lifecycle.
-Set pool_recycle to 10-20% below the RDS Proxy Idle Client Timeout (default 1800s) to prevent double-termination conflicts.
+Set pool_recycle to 80% of the RDS Proxy Idle Client Timeout (default 1800s → use 1440s) to prevent double-termination conflicts.

 Should I use pool_pre_ping instead of pool_recycle?